TUDublinBlanchBusinessIT/project-B00144009RabiaSaeed-1/README.md

 # project-B00144009RabiaSaeed-1
 project-B00144009RabiaSaeed-1 created by GitHub Classroom

-#This is a flowerist store which sells flowers
+#The first database is a flowerist store which sells flowers.
+It has a table called flowers.